Werkov/Werkov.github.io/_drafts/capital.md

 > the owner of the means of production and subsistence meets in the market with
 > the free labourer selling his labour-power.

-> In contradistinction therefore to the case of other commodities, there enters into the determination of the value of labour-power a historical and moral element.
+> In contradistinction therefore to the case of other commodities, there enters
+> into the determination of the value of labour-power a historical and moral
+> element.

 > If his capacity for labour remains unsold, the labourer derives no benefit
 > from it,
-- wait, the labourer can cretate use-values for themselves, cant they?
+- Wait, the labourer can cretate use-values for themselves, can't they?

 > Its [labour power] value, like that of every other commodity, is already
 > fixed before it goes into circulation, since a definite quantity of social
 > labour has been spent upon it;

-- by that rationale all wages should be equal in the same cultural and social context
+- By that rationale all wages should be equal in the same cultural and social context